NLDFall2016/nldfall2016/README.md

 Ideally, this will be a place to work together on homework, share modules, tips, etc.

-Note that the information in this document is not necessarily final.
-If you have suggestions/objections, please voice them!
+The title of this file is a bit misleading—something like `SKIM-ME-FOR-THE-INFORMATION-YOU-NEED.md` might be more appropriate, but GitHub dosen't show files of that name by default.

-### New to Git/GitHub?
+## New to Git/GitHub?

 First, you will want to [install git](https://git-scm.com/download).